aman00323/ondir/README.md

 ## Configuration

-On you directory, add a `.ondir` file :
+In you directory, add a `.ondir` file :

 ```
 enter: